Real or not? Jose Altuve passes Aaron Judge as MVP favorite

 — MLB (@MLB) July 25, 2017

-Good hitting there as Rogers threw a pretty good 0-2 curveball on the outside corner.
+Solid hitting there, as Rogers threw a pretty good 0-2 curveball on the outside corner.
 Given the smile on Bellinger's face, he might have been a little surprised the ball carried over the fence.
 It was his 28th home run and third go-ahead home run in the eighth inning or later this season.
-The Dodgers hit the 100-game mark at 69-31, the best in the National League since the 1970 Reds were 70-30.
+With the victory, the Dodgers hit the 100-game mark at 69-31, the best in the National League since the 1970 Reds were 70-30.

 With Monday's win, the @Dodgers are tied for the 4th-most wins through 100 games in the expansion era. pic.twitter.com/IlP5bGH8nF